NightFore/LeNet5-GPU-Inference/README.md

 ### Step 4: Run the Model

-- After compiling and ensuring the weight files are set up, execute the program.
-It will load a test image, preprocess it, load the weights/biases, and perform inference using the GPU.
+- After compiling and setting up the weight files, run the program.
+It will load and preprocess a test image, then perform inference using the GPU.
-- You can modify the test image by changing the `imgIndex`.
-This value determines which image from the MNIST dataset is processed.
-For example, changing it to `imgIndex = 2;` will process the second test image.
+- Modify the test image by changing the `imgIndex` value.
+This specifies which image from the MNIST dataset to process.
+For example, set `imgIndex = 2;` to process the second image.

 ```bash
 ./main